2011 Cypriot legislative election: Cypriot conflict

 The election was important as an adverse result against conflict resolution talks could also affect Turkey's accession to the European Union.
 Though this election would not directly affect the 2013 Cypriot presidential election, it could set a precedent for coalition alliances.

 Current negotiations between the two parties concern the establishment of a federation of two states with a loose central government, though implementing the proposal has run into obstacles and northern part of Cyprus have not abandoned a wish for independence.
 Such hindrances to unification include territorial swaps and property rights of thousands of internally displaced persons.

 Parties

 Incumbent President Demetris Christofias governed with a coalition of his Communist Progressive Party of Working People (AKEL) and the centrist Democratic Party (DIKO) which has 11 seats.
 Both AKEL and the centre-right Democratic Rally (DISY) have 18 seats.
 However, DIKO dropped out of the coalition in August 2011, forcing AKEL into a minority position in the house of representatives.

 Other parties include: the Movement for Social Democracy (EDEK) (currently five seats), the European Party (currently three seats) and the Ecological and Environmental Movement (currently with one seat).

 Campaign

 DIKO has criticised Christofias' offer for a rotating presidency with Turkish Cypriots as part of deal to settle the Cypriot conflict.

-The incumbent government was also criticised for its "slow response" to the financial crisis, in which Cyprus experienced its first recession in more than three decades.
+The incumbent government was also criticised for its "slow response" to the 2012–2013 Cypriot financial crisis, in which Cyprus experienced its first recession in more than three decades.